 To project prevalence of the Delta SARS-CoV-2 variant, we use time series sequencing data for Texas from the online genomic surveillance data repository GISAID.org (Figure A2).
-We fit a Bayesian logistic regression model to these data to estimate the relative growth rate of Delta against all other existing SARS-CoV-2 variants [16].
+We fit a Bayesian logistic regression model to these data to estimate the relative growth rate of Delta against all other existing SARS-CoV-2 variants [15] .
 With these data, we estimate the Delta has a logistic growth rate of 0.076 (95% CI: 0.072-0.080), corresponding to an early doubling time of 13.1 days (95% CI: 12.6-13.7 days).
 This is slightly lower than the relative growth rate observed in Great Britain, which was approximately 0.111 with a doubling time of 9.0 days, which could be due to the competing presence of the gamma variant (P.1) in the United States.

-Growth of Delta variant in Texas
+Growth of Delta variant in Texas Estimated from GISAID.org data

 Figure A2: Daily prevalence of Delta variant among all SARS-CoV-2 infections, according to GISAID.org data.
 Points represent daily prevalence of the variant among all sequences, with bars representing 95% confidence intervals.
 We fit a Bayesian logistic regression model to the data to smooth over daily variation and project Delta prevalence through October 1, 2021.
-Delta had become the dominant variant in Texas by June 21, 2021, and as of July 16 is expected to comprise approximately 87% (95% CI: 85%-90%) of infections.
+We estimate that Delta became the dominant variant in Texas by June 21, 2021, and comprised approximately 93% (95% CI: 92-94%) of infections as of July 28 [10,11].